 - Ahlers AA.
 2020.
 Using paragraph puzzles to teach scientific writing.
 North American Colleges and Teachers of Agriculture Journal, Teaching Tips/Notes (https://www.nactateachers.org/images/TeachingTips/TT_2020-0268.pdf)

 - Hiller TL and Ahlers AA.
 2019.
 Trapping’s past, present and future.
 The Wildlife Professional 13: 28-31.

 - Ahlers AA.
 2019.
 My best worst bow hunt.
 Kansas!
 Outdoors.
 February Issue: 48-49.

 - Larson LR, Stayton B, Sharp RL, Ahlers AA, and Downer B. 2017.
 Turning college students on to hunting: why campuses are ideal targets for R3 efforts.
 The Wildlife Professional 11: 44-46.

 - Stayton B, Larson LR, Sharp RL, Ahlers AA, and Downer B. 2017.
 Colleges and universities: prime habitat for hunter recruitment and retention?
 In Responsive Management & National Shooting Sports Foundation (Eds.), Hunting, Fishing, Sport Shooting, and Archery Recruitment, Retention, and Reactivation: A Practitioner’s Guide (pp. 441-444).
 Harrisonburg, VA: Responsive Management.

 - Ahlers AA.
 2016.
-Knowledge is the most effective tool of our trade.
+Knowledge is the most effective tool of all.
 North American Gamebird Association News (Focus on Education).
 November/December.
+16-17.

 - Ahlers AA.
 2016.
 The science behind predator management.
 North American Gamebird Association News (Focus on Education).
 September/October.
 14-16.